 Rowing Instructional Courses were first established in 1994 and now provide 229 youngsters the chance to take part in this sport at the Eton-Dorney Rowing Lake.

 We have run our Choral Courses since 1985.
-These provide seven residential week long courses at Eton and other renowned choral venues for 385 singers in the Sixth Form or first year at University.
-Choral Evensong was broadcast live from College Chapel on BBC Radio 4 and Choral Evensong was broadcast live on BBC Radio 3 from Cheltenham College, both in August 2015.
+These provide six residential week long courses at Eton and other renowned choral venues for 385 singers in the Sixth Form or first year at University.
+Sunday Worship was broadcast live from College Chapel on BBC Radio 4 and Choral Evensong was broadcast live on BBC Radio 3 from Cheltenham College, both in August 2015.
 A full report of the course can be found here:http://etonchoralcourses.co.uk/october-update-2015-report/.
 This year there were also three junior choral courses for 8 to 15 year olds.
 As well as contributing to the choral tradition in the country, they give students from a wide variety of backgrounds the chance to sing together at a professional level.

 We also provide use of our schoolrooms at no charge to OxFizz an organisation which provides mock Oxbridge interviews to school pupils on its Bursary Programme.